alextanhongpin/compress.js/README.md

 - automatically resize the image to max 1920px (width or height, but mantains the aspect ratio of the images)

 ### NOTE:

+There are several limitations for this library:
-When working with `image/gif`, the compressed image will no longer animate.
+- When working with `image/gif`, the compressed image will no longer animate.
+- When working with `image/png` with transparent background, the compressed image will lose transparency and result in black background.

 ### Installation
 ```